tsongpra/portfolio/Assignment3.md

-# Assignment 3
+# Find a data visualization
 <img src="MBAsalary.JPG">

 (Source: [Click here to see the website reference](https://www.economist.com/graphic-detail/2017/10/27/full-time-mba-courses)

 I selected this article because studying an MBA is a huge investment of life.
 One of the critical factors when choosing MBA schools is the return after graduation, which means how your MBA program increase your pre-MBA salary.
 Therefore, this data visualization is useful to all prospective MBA students when choosing MBA schools.

-# Why this visualization is problematic ?
+# Data Visualization Effectiveness Profile: Why this visualization is problematic ?
 I rely on the critique method named the Data Visualization Effectiveness Profile.
 Here is my analysis
 1) Usefuleness - The target audience for this article could be prospective MBA students and general people who are interested in MBA world.
 This one shows the useful information to the targets because they expect to see how financially worth the MBA schools are.
 So, this is useful.
 2) Completeness - All information is clearly.
 To compare the salary increase by school, it needs pre-MBA salary, post-MBA salary, and the name of schools.